Accessing your records online

 Park Practice also offers access to health records online (immunisations, allergies, coded medical conditions, consultations dates and blood test results).
 If you think having access to this information would answer your query, please click on `Online Services' below and sign up for Detailed Coded Record Access.
 Please note that you must already have online access in order to sign up for this (booking appointments online, requesting repeat prescriptions and your repeat medication history).

 Copy of medical records

 Park Practice respects the rights of individuals to have copies of their information wherever possible.

 In order for us to provide you with the information that you require, please complete the attached form and bring it to the surgery.
 Please be advised that it will be necessary to provide evidence of your identity (driving licence/passport/birth certificate) and address (utility bill) in person in order for us to commence with your request.

 In accordance with legislation no fee will be charged for your request, unless the request is manifestly unfounded or excessive, particularly if it is repetitive.
 If there is to be a charge, we will contact you before any further action is taken with details of our “reasonable administrative charges” in order to comply with your request.

-For Third Party request forms please see under 'Further Information'.
+For Third Party request forms please see below.

 National Data Opt-Out